Nick Wakeling for Islington North

-- To invest in the NHS in particular the long-neglected area of mental health
+- To invest in the NHS in particular the long-neglected area of mental health; and

 Why the EU matters

-Nick sees continued membership of the European Union as fundamental to achieving these priorities because of what it means for our ability to fund public services, our standing to influence the world agenda, and our identity as a diverse and open community.
+Nick sees continued membership of the European Union as fundamental to achieving these priorities because of what it means for our ability to fund public services, for our influence on the world agenda, and for our identity as a diverse and open community.

-He is also driven by the fact that although 80% of Islington residents want the UK to remain in the EU, the current MP for Islington North, Jeremy Corbyn, has repeatedly failed to represent them.
-In February 2017 Corbyn refused to back an amendment to the Article 50 Bill that would have guaranteed EU citizen rights, and in December 2018 finally admitted that he would continue with Brexit if in government.
+He is also driven by the fact that although up to 80% of Islington residents want the UK to remain in the EU, the current MP Jeremy Corbyn, has repeatedly failed to represent them.
+In February 2017 Mr Corbyn refused to back an amendment to the Article 50 Bill that would have guaranteed EU citizen rights, and in December 2018 finally admitted that he would continue with Brexit if in government.

 Nick and the Liberal Democrats are Islington North’s only true voice for Europe.